zhouzi/linkhunter/README.md

 * A domain is valid starting from 1 character while the minimum for a tld is 2.
 It means that Twitter's `t.co` would be matched as well as `a.bc`, `a.qw`, and so on.
 * For now, urls ending by a dot are not matched.
 Meaning `site.com` won't be detected in `"Have a look at site.com."` because of the trailing dot.
+* Unable to match users links that contains a dot in the path e.g.: `github.com/angular.js` otherwise it would match `site.com.` too.